-Distance Learning Option for the 2022-2023 School Year
+Academic Distance Learning Option for the 2023-2024 School Year

-In an effort to meet all students' needs, GLPS will offer a distance learning option, staffed by GLPS teachers, for the 2022-2023 school year.
+Grand Ledge Public Schools will offer a distance learning option for grades 7-12, staffed by Grand Ledge Public Schools teachers, for the 2023-2024 school year.

-- 1. All traditional seated courses may also be held virtually.
-Students requesting a fully virtual course option must indicate interest during the regular scheduling process All virtual courses will follow section 5-0-A of the pupil accounting manual. - 2.
-The handbook and code of conduct apply, when appropriate, in distance learning circumstances as well as in person.
-Additional distance learning procedures will be communicated by the distance learning team. - 3. distance learning is a method of receiving academic instruction in courses in which the pupil is registered, and the courses are taken through a digital learning environment.
+- 1. All traditional seated courses may be held virtually.
+Students requesting a fully virtual course option must indicate interest during the regular scheduling process.
+All virtual courses will follow section 5-0-A of the pupil accounting manual. - 2.
+The handbook and code of conduct apply, when appropriate, in distance learning circumstances as in person.
+Additional distance learning procedures will be communicated by the distance learning team. - 3.
+Distance learning is a method of receiving academic instruction in courses in which the pupil is registered, and the courses are taken through a digital learning environment.
 Distance learning mirrors in person learning in all ways, except the instruction is received offsite.
-The delivery of instruction may incorporate a combination of software, technology, and the Internet.
-High school students can earn credits toward their diplomas with virtual courses. - Students/Parents may request a device or a plan for internet access when/if they need assistance in these areas. - All sections of the pupil accounting manual that apply to the distance learning environment will be followed. - 4.
+The delivery of instruction may incorporate a combination of software, technology, and the internet.
+High school students can earn credits toward their diplomas with virtual courses. - 4.
 (BEAGLE ONLY) Distance learning students in grades 7-8 will take 5 courses instead of 6, to mirror the high school schedule instead of the middle school schedule.